 Located in the Sangre de Cristo Mountains, Questa, New Mexico, is a village in northern Taos County.
 The village is on the Enchanted Circle Scenic Byway, near the confluence of the Rio Grande and the Red River.

 The first people to roam the area were the Paleo-Indian Clovis and later the Folsom people.
-However, permanent settlements were not established until about 5000 BC, when natives began to follow big game as temperatures warmed.
+However, permanent settlements were not established until about 5000 BC, when natives began to follow the big game as temperatures warmed.
 Before long, trails were blazed through the region, and the Questa area became a crossroads for hunting and trading.
-One of these was the Kiowa Trail that paralleled the western face of the rugged Sangre de Cristo Mountains.
+One of these was the Kiowa Trail which paralleled the western face of the rugged Sangre de Cristo Mountains.
 Also called the El Camino de los Kiowas, Taos Mountain Trail, Trapper’s Trail, Tewa Trail, and Sangre de Cristo Trail, the path, on the east side of the deep Rio Grande Gorge, made its way from the buffalo hunting pastures of the Kiowa-Rita Blanca National Grasslands east of the Rocky Mountains to the trading center at Taos Pueblo.
 Archeological studies show that the trail began to be used about 5,200 years ago and continued to be traveled until the late 1800s by the Archaic, Anasazi, Kiowa, Comanche, Puebloan, Ute, and Apache cultures.

 In about 1150, El Pueblito was established at the mouth of Red River Canyon by the ancestors of the Taos Pueblo people.
 The village was located on the level hilltop at the mouth of Red River Canyon that overlooks the valley to the west, with the Red River and Cabresto Creek below.
-This site was a long used campsite along the Kiowa Trail.
+This site was a long-used campsite along the Kiowa Trail.
 These people built pit houses, above-ground work areas, and adobe-style rooms on the surface.
 Archeological evidence shows that they used metates and manos made of granitic sandstone for grinding and crushing seeds, nuts, and other plant or mineral materials collected in our rich surroundings.
 They also began making pottery from local clays, growing crops in the valleys below, and using the bow and arrow for hunting in the pastures and mountains.
 El Pueblito soon became a trading and travel center, with traders, hunters, and travelers from north and south along the Kiowa Trail that connected with other major trails.
 Evidence of this route can still be found in trail remnants, artifacts, and petroglyphs along the western slopes of the Sangre de Cristo Mountains.

 These early Puebloans were gone from the site by about 1225, and afterward, its location with two nearby rivers and both pasturable and farming land nearby was soon replaced and covered over by those who came after.

 Francisco Vasquez de Coronado may have been the first Spanish visitor to the area, traveling through in 1540.
 In 1593, gold-seekers Juan Humana and Francisco Borilla were killed by tribes along the Purgatoire River.
 Spanish colonization of northern New Mexico began in 1598.
 By the 1600s, the Kiowa, Jicarilla Apache, and Ute used the old Pueblito walls for their camps.
 In 1694, Diego de Vargas reported an Apache farming village overlooking the Rio Colorado (Red River) on the Kiowa Trail.
-Later accounts from the Spanish Army traveling on the trail in the mid-1700s and early 1800s mention native people living in an abandoned village along the Rio Colorado, the low ruins of which were reportedly still standing in 1887.
-Today, this lost pueblo site is located on the Questa VFW (Veterans of Foreign Wars) cemetery that was established in 1933.
+Later accounts from the Spanish Army traveling on the trail in the mid-1700s and early 1800s mention native people living in an abandoned village along the Rio Colorado, the low ruins of which reportedly stood in 1887.
+Today, this lost pueblo site is located in the Questa VFW (Veterans of Foreign Wars) cemetery that was established in 1933.

 The Pueblo Revolt in 1680 cast the Spanish out of New Mexico.
 Afterward, Spanish occupation was slow to return to the Questa area due to repeated clashes with Taos and Ute warriors.
 However, trading and military activity continued, especially by French, French-Canadian, and English fur traders.

-Around 1800, Spanish soldiers came north with settlers and established a few tentative settlements in the area and Hispanic settlers from Taos began moving north seeking new grazing land for sheep and goats.
+Around 1800, Spanish soldiers came north with settlers and established a few tentative settlements in the area and Hispanic settlers from Taos began moving north, seeking new grazing land for sheep and goats.
 However, settlers were vulnerable to Ute Indian raids.

 In the early 19th century, the first settlers began to travel across the Kiowa Trail, and in 1815, the first Questa-area land grant was made to 50 settlers.